chazzka/clanekcathedral/clanek.md

 ## SOTA

 The originality of this article can be defined as follows.
-There are many successful algorithms used to analyze times series data, however the selling point here is the characterization of the problem not being simple outlier detection problem, rather a cluster-novelty detection (as defined later).
+There are many successful algorithms used to analyze times series data, however the point here is the characterization of the problem not being simple outlier detection problem, rather a novelty detection (as defined later).
-The successful cross-cooperation of algorithms is what makes this solution feasible and interesting.
 This article is also an overview of the methods commonly used for novelty detection versus the outlier detection.

 ## Data